bbugyi200/funky/README.rst

 Description
 -----------

-funky is **a light-weight shell wrapper that allows you to create per-directoy command funks.**
+funky is **a light-weight shell wrapper that allows you to create per-directory command funks.**

 .. inclusion-marker-do-not-remove